Generic Name: fingolimod hydrochloride

 Active ingredient: fingolimod

-Inactive ingredients: gelatin, magnesium stearate, mannitol, titanium dioxide, yellow iron oxide.
+Inactive ingredients: mannitol, magnesium stearate, gelatin, titanium dioxide, yellow iron oxide.

 Equivalent to 0.56 mg fingolimod hydrochloride

-This package contains a four-week supply of capsules.
+This package includes a 1-week supply of capsules.

 Dispense with enclosed Medication Guide.

 |Labeler - Novartis Pharmaceuticals Corporation (002147023)|

 - Dosage Information